dotnet/diagnostics/documentation/design-docs/eventcounters.md

 ### Consuming in-proc

 You can consume the counter values via the `EventListener` API. `EventListener` is an in-proc way of consuming any Events written by all instances of EventSources in your application.
-For more details on how to use the EventListener API, visit https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.tracing.eventlistener.
+For more details on how to use the EventListener API, refer to the [EventListener documentation](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.tracing.eventlistener).

 First, the EventSource that produces the counter value needs to be enabled.
 To do this, you can override the `OnEventSourceCreated` method to get a notification when an EventSource is created, and if this is the correct EventSource with your EventCounters, then you can call Enable on it.
 Here is an example of such override: